-At first, I felt maybe I had too impulsively made my remarks.
-Then I thought perhaps I was drawing too sharp a line in my definition of the term “Christian.”
+At first, I thought maybe my remarks had been impulsive.
+Then I considered that perhaps I was drawing too sharp a line in my definition of the term “Christian.”
 I have written previously that if there is scant resemblance between a person’s conduct and the religion he professes to embrace, then his claim of affiliation is meaningless.
 I would now amend that to say that if a person professes Christianity and then blithely practices behavior that Scripture prohibits, he is either a fool or a fraud, and probably both.
 He is denying the most immutable basis for the Christian faith that we have (the Bible), whether because he hasn’t bothered to read it, which makes his speech meaningless, or because he believes there is some other equally valid basis for the Christian faith, which makes him confused about the nature of the thing he claims to believe in.
 Or he is simply wishy-washy.

 I have no doubt that there are plenty of people out there who match one of these descriptions.
 However, I would like to ask my antagonist: what do these unmeritorious types have to do with authentic Christianity and its foundations?